Popular Vietnamese Dishes to Try on Your Trip to Vietnam

 Nestled in the charming streets of Hanoi, this culinary haven takes pride in serving up fresh, locally sourced ingredients that shine through in every dish.
 Gia is a love letter to Vietnam’s rich culinary heritage, with a modern twist that keeps diners coming back for more.

-a menu that changes with the seasons — each visit promises something new.
+The warm, inviting atmosphere makes it the perfect spot for everything from romantic dinners to casual catch-ups with friends.
+The highlight is a menu that changes with the seasons — each visit promises something new.
 Pair your meal with one of their seasonal cocktails or a refreshing local beer.

 Signature Dishes